If you manage to open communication with your estranged adult child, you’ll need to be prepared for the crucial task of receiving complaints.

 The estranged adult child’s job is to ask for what he needs, rather than merely making accusations or lobbing insults at the parent.

-The parent’s job is to interpret even insults as legitimate complaints.
+The parent’s job may include sifting through insults in search of legitimate complaints.

 Assume there’s something real and true that your child is pointing to, even if not very effectively.